 Rape Emergency Declared In Sierra Leone, Then Lifted.
 Did Anything Change?

 The young girl walks so fast that the sleeves of her sparkly black dress and untucked portions of her blue headscarf billow behind her.
 As she makes her way to the front of the High Court of Kono, an eastern district of Sierra Leone, she passes the defendant's stand but is careful not to look at the person in the dock.
-(Neither person's name is being used in this story to protect their privacy and the privacy of their families).
+(Neither person's name is being used in this story to protect their privacy and the privacy of their families.)

 The girl takes a seat on a wooden chair in front of the judge.
 The state prosecutor asks if she is Christian or Muslim.